-Songwriter and ‘Good Times’ actress Ja’Net DuBois dies
+‘Good Times’ Ja’Net DuBois dies; co-wrote ‘Jeffersons’ theme

 Stanis said DuBois appeared to be in good health when they appeared two weeks ago at a signing event.
 Her birth date was something she kept to herself, Stanis said.

 “Nobody really knows,” said Stanis, who recalled telling DuBois, “’Oh, you’re so lucky.
-Nobody knows your age, girl!’
+Nobody knows your age, girl!’”

 DuBois had a prolific career beyond the 1970s hit “Good Times,” winning two Emmy Awards for her voice work on the WB series “The PJs.”

 DuBois’ Willona was the single, sexy neighbor and best friend to star Esther Rolle’s Florida Evans.
 Though the comedy had plenty of one-liners, DuBois’ appearances gave an extra dose of comedic relief.
-DuBois showed off more of her dramatic skills when a young Janet Jackson joined the show as the abused child Penny; DuBois’ character would go on to adopt Penny, and the story line also forged a long, close relationship with Jackson, who would go on to become a multiplatinum superstar; she cast DuBois as her mother in her 1986 “Control” video.
+DuBois showed off more of her dramatic skills when a young Janet Jackson joined the show as the abused child Penny; DuBois’ character would go on to adopt Penny, and the story line also forged a long, close relationship between DuBois and Jackson, who would go on to become a multiplatinum superstar; she cast DuBois as her mother in her 1986 “Control” video.

 DuBois’ career started in theater, where she appeared in Broadway productions of “Golden Boy” and “A Raisin in the Sun,” according to a biography on her website.
 A performance in “The Hot l Baltimore” in Los Angeles caught the eye of Norman Lear, who developed “Good Times” and “The Jeffersons.”